 The problem is twofold.
 The supply of key commodities and their derivatives has become extremely restricted, leading to price hikes.

-The FAO revealed in April that world food commodity prices reached their highest levels ever in March, as the Ukraine war spreads shocks through markets for grains and vegetable oils.
+The FAO revealed last week that world food commodity prices reached their highest levels ever in March, as the Ukraine war spreads shocks through markets for grains and vegetable oils.

 Poorer countries are likely to face the brunt of this threat from limited supply and soaring prices.

-Statistics provided by Comtrade reveal that in the period from 2016 to 2020, Ukraine’s largest markets for wheat and maize exports were (in order) Egypt, Indonesia, Bangladesh, Philippines and Morocco while for Russian exports of the same commodities it was Egypt, Turkey, Bangladesh, Sudan and Nigeria.
+Statistics provided by Comtrade reveal that in the period 2016-2020, Ukraine’s largest markets for wheat and maize exports were (in order) Egypt, Indonesia, Bangladesh, Philippines and Morocco while for Russian exports of the same commodities it was Egypt, Turkey, Bangladesh, Sudan and Nigeria.

-According to the FAO, six West African countries import 30% to 50% of their wheat from Russia and Ukraine,
+According to the FAO, six West African countries import 30-50% of their wheat from Russia and Ukraine,

 At the IFPRI, Laborde is looking in the same direction.
-He says: “North African and Middle East countries are the most vulnerable due to their high wheat consumption and their high dependency on imports, especially those sourced from the Black Sea.
+He tells Just Food: “North African and Middle East countries are the most vulnerable due to their high wheat consumption and their high dependency on imports, especially those sourced from the Black Sea.

 “The exact level of vulnerability depends a lot on existing pre-conditions in terms of political stability, macroeconomic strength and lack of food insecurity.

-“Then you have a few countries in the horn of Africa, Somalia, or in west Africa, such as Nigeria, that rely on wheat imports for specific needs and that will face varying degrees of adjustment based on their coping capacities.
+“Then you have a few countries in the horn of Africa, Somalia, or in west Africa, like Nigeria, that rely on wheat imports for specific needs and that will face varying degrees of adjustment based on their coping capacities.

-“Countries such as Bangladesh will also be in a difficult situation, with higher food prices, higher fertiliser prices – for their own farmers and additional costs for the government to subsidise them.”
+“Countries like Bangladesh will also be in a difficult situation, with higher food prices, higher fertiliser prices – for their own farmers and additional costs for the government to subsidise them.”